5 Techniques to Handle Imbalanced Data For a Classification Problem

 2. Resampling (Oversampling and Undersampling)

-This technique is used to upsample or downsample the minority or majority class.
+The second technique used to handle the imbalanced data is used to upsample or downsample the minority or majority class.
 When we are using an imbalanced dataset, we can oversample the minority class using replacement.
-This technique is called oversampling.
+This technique used to handle imbalanced data is called oversampling.
 Similarly, we can randomly delete rows from the majority class to match them with the minority class which is called undersampling.
 After sampling the data we can get a balanced dataset for both majority and minority classes.
 So, when both classes have a similar number of records present in the dataset, we can assume that the classifier will give equal importance to both classes.

 undersample Imbalanced Data